material-motion/material-motion/specifications/runtime.md

 on every frame.

-Alternatively, consider how this situation would have played out if we had one Actor for every Intention.
+Alternatively, consider how this situation would have played out if we had one Executor for every Intention.
 There would now be two conflicting representations of `velocity` for the same `position`.
-On each frame, one Actor would "lose".
+On each frame, one Executor would "lose".
 The result would be a confusing animation.

-> Note that "one Actor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
+> Note that "one Executor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
 This is an open problem.

-### Step 5: Actors execute Intentions
+### Step 5: Executors execute Intentions

-The Runtime is now expected to forward update events to the Actor instances.
+The Runtime is now expected to forward update events to the Executor instances.

-Actors are informed of events via the following algorithm:
+Executors are informed of events via the following algorithm:

     for every target
-      for every actor
+      for every Executor
-        actor.update()
+        Executor.update()

-Some Actors are not interested in update events.
-Do not inform these Actors of update events.
-If no Actor requires update events, then the Runtime should not listen to update events.
+Some Executors are not interested in update events.
+Do not inform these Executors of update events.
+If no Executor requires update events, then the Runtime should not listen to update events.

 #### Runtime active vs inactive state

 A Runtime has two states: **active** or **inactive**.

-A Runtime is active if there is at least one active Actor.
+A Runtime is active if there is at least one active Executor.

-An Actor can be active for any of the following reasons:
+An Executor can be active for any of the following reasons:

 - The update event returned a Boolean value of true.
-True indicates that the Actor expects to perform more work on the next update event.
+True indicates that the Executor expects to perform more work on the next update event.
-- The Actor has indicated some form of active **external activity**.
+- The Executor has indicated some form of active **external activity**.

 ##### Remote execution

-Actors often depend on external systems to execute their Intentions.
-An Actor therefore is responsible for informing the Runtime of two events:
+Executors often depend on external systems to execute their Intentions.
+An Executor therefore is responsible for informing the Runtime of two events:

 - When remote execution begins.
 - When remote execution ends.

-The Runtime might provide Actors with two function instances:
+The Runtime might provide Executors with two function instances:

     var remoteExecutionWillStart = function(name)
     var remoteExecutionDidEnd = function(name)

-For example, an Actor might have a gesture handler that looks like this:
+For example, an Executor might have a gesture handler that looks like this:

     function handleGesture(gesture) {
       switch (gesture.state) {